-Section 4.1.2 is a recommendation to combine a selection of these individual improvements into a specific package for implementation.
+Section 4.1.2 identifies how individual improvements could be combined into packages for implementation.

-4.1.1 General Approaches for Implementation
+4.1.1 Approach for Implementation

 The facilities improvements set out on Chapter 3 "Proposed Plan" and identified on the bicycle and pedestrian facilities maps will take many years to accomplish.
 While there may be a natural tendency where public money is being spent, to spread improvements around, there should be an overriding principle to undertake where possible packages of improvements.